bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Description
 -----------

 This method carries out the reverse of [`maximize()`](maximize), removing any language, script, or region subtags from the locale language identifier (essentially the contents of `baseName`).
-This is useful when there are superfluous subtags in the language identifier; for instance, “en-Latn” can be simplified to “en”, since “Latn” is the only script used to write English. `minimize()` only affects the main subtags that comprise the [language identifier](https://www.unicode.org/reports/tr35/#Language_Locale_Field_Definitions): language, script, and region subtags.
-Other subtags after the “-u” in the locale identifier are called extension subtags and are not affected by the `minimize()` method.
+This is useful when there are superfluous subtags in the language identifier; for instance, "en-Latn” can be simplified to "en”, since "Latn” is the only script used to write English. `minimize()` only affects the main subtags that comprise the [language identifier](https://www.unicode.org/reports/tr35/#Language_Locale_Field_Definitions): language, script, and region subtags.
+Other subtags after the "-u” in the locale identifier are called extension subtags and are not affected by the `minimize()` method.
 Examples of these subtags include [`Locale.hourCycle`](hourcycle), [`Locale.calendar`](calendar), and [`Locale.numeric`](numeric).

 Examples
 --------